-Committee to question Association of Chief Police Officers about the UK’s response to the threat of e-crime
+Home Affairs Committee questions Association of Chief Police Officers about the UK’s response to the threat of e-crime.

 - Deputy Assistant Commissioner Martin Hewitt, ACPO lead for the Police Central e-Crime unit